Letter of Apology for Discipline Violation

 I regret everything I have done that has offended people around me.
 I assure you that I am taking the necessary steps to improve my behavior.
 I am hopeful that I will be able to show that I have changed myself.
 I am not fully aware of my flaws.
 No one is perfect in this world; therefore, I expect you to understand and forgive me.

-I understand that there is no justification for wrongdoings.
+I understand that there is no justification for wrongdoing.
 I never intended to jeopardize the work environment because of me.
 However, I take full responsibility for whatever has happened and am sorry.
 This will not happen again.

 Sincerely,